SixSq/old.sixsq.github.com/_posts/products/slipstream/4000-01-01-product-slipstream-cloud-connectors.md

 permalink: /products/slipstream/cloud-connectors
 sub: connectors
 subtitle: All Clouds
-summary: Find here the clouds - i.e. Infrastructure as a Service (IaaS) - technologies and services we support.
+summary: We support the following Infrastructure as a Service (IaaS) technologies and services.
 ---

 </div>